7 Back Stretches to Help Ease Pain and Increase Mobility

 How to do it:

-- From a kneeling position, place the backs of your hands on top of a stability ball (or chair), with your arms extended and your head in a neutral position.
+- Kneel and place the backs of your hands on top of a stability ball (or chair).
+Extend your arms straight and keep your head in a neutral position.

-- Keeping your back flat and your arms straight, lower your chest toward the floor, and sink into the stretch, while pressing the backs of your hands into the ball.
+- As you keep your back flat and your arms straight, lower your chest toward the floor.
+Sink into the stretch while you press the backs of your palms into the ball.
 Hold for 5 seconds.

-- Remaining in the stretched position, release the downward tension on the ball for 5 seconds, and try to sink deeper into the stretch.
+- Remain in the stretched position and release the downward tension on the ball for 5 seconds—work toward sinking deeper into the stretch for an added challenge.